ODE to $L^p$ norms: Introduction

 \section{Introduction}

-In this paper a novel way will be introduced of defining function space norms by means of weak solutions to ordinary differential equations (ODE).
+In this paper we introduce a novel way of defining function space norms by means of weak solutions to ordinary differential equations (ODE).
 This provides a new perspective for looking at varying exponent $L^p$ spaces.
-This also leads to looking at the geometry and duality of Banach spaces in terms of the properties of corresponding differential equations. \footnote{The author presented some of the results of this paper in the following function space related meetings in May-June 2014: Edwardsville, Albacete, Mekrijarvi.}

-The classical Birnbaum-Orlicz norms were defined in the 1930's and since then there have been various generalizations of the these norms to several directions.
-Notable examples of norms and spaces carry names such as Besov, Luxemburg, Lorentz-Zygmund, Musielak-Orlicz, Nakano, Orlicz and Triebel-Lizorkin, see e.g. \cite{bo}, \cite{lux}, \cite{bej}, \cite{mus}.
-These norms have been recently applied to other areas of mathematics as well as to some real-world applications, see e.g. \cite{aus}, \cite{cur}, \cite{fon}, \cite{die}, \cite{rr2}.
+The classical Birnbaum-Orlicz norms were defined in the 1930's, and since then there have been various generalizations of the these norms to several directions.
+Notable examples of norms and spaces carry names such as Besov, Lizorkin, Lorentz, Luxemburg, Musielak, Nakano, Orlicz, Triebel, Zygmund, see e.g. \cite{bo}, \cite{lux}, \cite{bej}, \cite{mus}.
+These norms have been recently applied to other areas of mathematics as well as to some real-world applications, see e.g. \cite{die}, \cite{rr2}.
 Roughly speaking, these norms can be viewed as belonging to a family of derivatives of the Minkowski functional.
 This kind of approach leads to several varying exponent $L^{p(\cdot)}$ type constructions, e.g. for sequence spaces, Lebesgue spaces, Hardy spaces and Sobolev spaces.
 There is a vast literature on these topics, see \cite{kovacik}, \cite{LT}, \cite{nakai} and \cite{rr} for samples and further references.
-There are also other ways of looking at the varying exponent $L^p$ spaces such as the Marcinkiewicz space whose approach differs from the one mentioned above, see \cite{mar}.
+There are also other ways of looking at the varying exponent $L^p$ spaces, such as the Marcinkiewicz space, whose approach differs from the one mentioned above, see \cite{mar}.

-Let us recall that the general Musielak-Orlicz type norms are defined as follows:
+Let us recall that the general Nakano or Musielak-Orlicz type norms are defined as follows:

 Here $\phi$ is a positive function satisfying suitable structural conditions.
 For instance, $\phi(s,t)=s^{p(t)}$, or $\psi(s,t)=\frac{s^{p(t)}}{p(t)}$, $1\leq p(\cdot) <\infty$, produces a norm that can be seen as a varying exponent $L^p$ norm.
-In the latter case we have the \emph{Nakano norm}, which, as it turns out, is of particular interest in this paper.
+In the latter case we use the name \emph{Nakano norm} (cf. \cite{JKL}), which, as it turns out, is of particular interest in this paper.